jpvincent/requestTracker/README.md

 requestTracker allows you to :
 * know the time your real users spend on some strategical HTTP requests.
-* know when the user really starts to see the page
+* know when the user really starts to important areas of the page

 That's useful for :
 * know when your tracking beacon is really executed (aka, how much users your marketing team misses)